pspdada/Uni-DPO/README.md

 Training environment: See [this document](/Textual/README.md) for details.

 - Built based on the [SimPO](https://github.com/princeton-nlp/SimPO) repository.
-- Mainly rely on alignment-handbook and uses the `Trainer` class from the `transformers` library to construct a `UniDPOTrainer` class for implementing Uni-DPO training.
+- Mainly rely on alignment-handbook and use the `Trainer` class from the `transformers` library to construct a `UniDPOTrainer` class for implementing Uni-DPO training.

 For evaluation, the metrics reported in the main paper strictly align with the following four evaluation environments: [Arena-Hard-Auto](https://github.com/lmarena/arena-hard-auto), [AlpacaEval2](https://github.com/tatsu-lab/alpaca_eval), [IFEval](https://github.com/google-research/google-research/tree/master/instruction_following_eval), [SedarEval](https://github.com/wwn1233/sedareval).
 For downstream task evaluation in the appendix, we use the configuration from [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).